trink/streaming_algorithms/docs/lua_matrix.md

 # Lua Matrix Module

 ## Overview
-A matrix data structure object.
+The matrix data structure module is globally registered and returned by the Lua require function.

 ## Module